 As the Coronavirus pandemic continues to force many businesses into difficult financial positions, the threat of cyber security is often pushed to the back of owners’ and employee’s minds.
-However, with so many employees now working from home, the threat to businesses from cyber attacks and cyber criminals is on average far higher than it might have been previously.
+However, with so many employees now working from home and using personal devices for work, the threat to businesses from cyber attacks and cyber criminals is on average far higher than it might have been previously.

 In this article we explain some of the key risks to businesses that have increased due to the Coronavirus and some of the steps employees and business owners can take to minimise their impact.